BakharEugene/ProductList/README.md

-# WebStore application based on nodejs / js
+"simple project which based on node.js"